akrk1986/re-wx/README.md

 ## Philosophy

 **It's a library first.**
 re-wx is "just" a library, _not_ a framework.
 Beacuse it's a library, you can use as much or as little of as you need.
-It requires no application-level total buy in like a framwork would.
-You don't have to do everything the "re-wx way.
+It requires no application-level total buy-in like a framwork would.
+You don't have to do everything the "re-wx" way.
 Further, the output from a re-wx `render` is a plain old WXPython component.
 Meaning, all re-wx components _ARE_ WX components, and thus require no special handling to integrate with your existing code base.

 **It's intended to be symbiotic with WXPython** re-wx is not trying to be an general purpose abstraction over multiple backend UI kits.
-It's lofty goals begin and end with it being a way of making writing native, cross-platform UIs in WXPython easier.
-As such, it doesn't need reconcilers, or generic transactions, or any other abstraction related bloat.
+Its lofty goals begin and end with it being a way of making writing native, cross-platform UIs in WXPython easier.
+As such, it doesn't need reconcilers, or generic transactions, or any other abstraction-related bloat.
 As a result, re-wx's core codebase is just a handful of files and can be understood in an afternoon.

 Given the symbiotic nature, practicality is favored over purity of abstraction.
 You'll mix and match WXPython code and re-wx code as needed.
-A good example of this is for transient dialogs (confirming actions, getting user selectsions, etc..).
+A good example of this is for transient dialogs (confirming actions, getting user selectsions, etc.).
 In React land, you'd traditionally have a modal in your core markup, and then conditionally toggle its visibility via state.
-However, in re-wx, you'll just use the dialog directly rather than embedding it in the markup and handling its lifecycle via `is_open` style state flags.
-This is practical to do because, unlike React in Javascript, WX handles managing the UI thread thus allowing us to block in place without any negative effects.
-Which enables writing straight forward in-line Dialog code.
+However, in re-wx, you'll just use the dialog directly rather than embedding it in the markup and handling its lifecycle via `is_open`-style state flags.
+This is practical to do because, unlike React in Javascript, WX handles managing the UI thread, thus allowing us to block in place without any negative effects.
+Which enables writing straightforward in-line Dialog code.

 ```python
 def handle_choose_dir(self, event):